 Contentful delivers content using a JSON RESTful API, which means that your content is delivered in a pretty generic format, not as an end application.
 This means that you would need to build a client app or website to view your content displayed.

-Alternatively, you can always use our Discovery Apps (available for web, iOS and Android).
+Alternatively, you can always use our example iOS apps.

 Any Short Text field can become the title of an entry.
 By default, when creating a new content type, the first text field automatically becomes the title of an entry, but you can choose another field to serve this purpose.

 When adding a field, there are several options available – from making a field mandatory to making it localized.
 The last of these options displayed in the second row is use as title.
 Choose it if you want a field to become an entry title.

 After selected, the option should read used as title.
 From this moment on, when creating an entry of this content type, the content within specific field will be displayed as the title of an entry.

 There are two ways of uploading assets: you can either upload an asset it in the entry editor or create an asset with the Add button.

 Assets, when created through the asset field in the entry editor, will be automatically linked to the entry you added them to.
 This applies to entries that belong to a content type which has an Asset field inside it.